 The design of a roller mill differs depending upon its application and they are usually named according to the work they perform e.g;

 - Crackers – A mill used to crack grain or other types of friable materials.

 - Flakers – Mills used to flake grains or other materials

 - Grinders (Rollers mill grinders) – Roller mills that are used to grind in a feed mill.

-- Crimpers – Roller mills that crimps grains
+- Crimpers – Roller mills that crimp grains

-- Crimper – Crackers a roller mill that crack and at the same time crimp grains.
+- Crimper – Crackers a roller mill that cracks and at the same time crimp grains.